Most Americans Have Roundup in Their Bodies. Researchers Say One Week of Eating Organic Can Help.

 The group of researchers tracked the pesticide levels of four families across the United States.
 They took measurements after six days on a non-organic diet and again after six days on an organic diet.

-The study finds 16 different kinds of pesticides and chemicals in every participant.
+The study, and a companion study published last year, found 16 different kinds of pesticides and chemicals in every participant.
 But after six days of organic eating, these compounds decreased an average of 60.5 percent—and some as much as 95 percent.
 Glyphosate, the main ingredient in Roundup and themost used pesticide in the world, dropped an average of 70 percent.

 A study by agricultural economist Charles Benbrook finds that the use of glyphosate has spiked15-fold globally since genetically modified, “Roundup Ready” crops were introduced in 1996.
 The percentage of Americans with traceable levels of glyphosate in their bodies rose from12 percent in 1972 to70 percent by 2014, according to researchers at the University of California San Diego.